o

 Port Angeles, Washington

-On the Northern Shores of the Stunning Olympic Peninsula in Northwestern Washington, Port Angeles is a Gateway to Olympic National Park
+On the Northern Shores of the Stunning Olympic Peninsula in Northwestern Washington, Scenic Port Angeles is a Gateway to Olympic National Park

 Port Angeles is a harbor town that sits on the northern shores of the stunning Olympic Peninsula in northwestern Washington.
 It was built on the site of two Indian villages, and the Ediz Hook, a sandspit that extends into the Strait of Juan de Fuca, helped create its deep water port.
 For many years Port Angeles was a mill town, producing lumber, pulp and paper.